moliver28/research-handbook/content/handbook/engineering/development/sec/secure/secret-detection/runbooks/secret-detection-svc-faqs.md

 title: "Secret Detection Service: General FAQs"
 ---

-This page contains the following frequently asked questions about the Secret Detection Service:
+This page contains answers to the general questions about the Secret Detection Service.
+This runbook can be used by anyone who want to understand the technical aspects about the service.

+#### General FAQs

  1. **Where is the service deployed?**